33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 Example: ASOS uses dynamic product ads across Meta showing people the exact items they browsed plus similar styles.
 If you viewed black jeans, you'll see those jeans in ads plus related items.
 This accounts for 26% of their total Meta revenue despite being mostly automated.

 When to use: Essential for e-commerce with 50+ SKUs.
-Works for travel (hotels, flights), real estate, automotive, or any business with a product catalog that can be tagged.
+Works for travel, real estate, automotive, or any business with a product catalog that can be tagged.

 Quick win: Set up your product catalog feed correctly from the start – clean product titles, high-quality images, accurate pricing.
 The algorithm optimizes, but garbage in equals garbage out.